top of page

 A Smoketown Anti-violence Coalition has been formed following a deadly shooting in Ballard Park, meeting once a month at Meyzeek Middle School.
 The priorities for the coalition are improving Ballard Park and Smoketown's need for a community center.
 Youthbuild is building the community center, and PAL will be renovating the park.
 In addition to renovations, there are plans for a Dejuan Coward memorial within the park

-To date, we’ve raised about $400,000 toward our Ballard Park project!
-Through grants, councilmembers, and reallocations of funds.
+To date, we’ve raised $1M+ toward our Ballard Park project!
+Through grants, councilmembers, individuals, and reallocations of funds.

 1.png